troy-west/arche/README.md

  :test/select-trade  "SELECT id, asset_basket as \"asset-basket\" FROM trade where id = :id"}
 ```

-After a connection is created with those statement, they can be executed by their keyword identifier
+After creating a connection, those statements can be executed by keyword

 ```clojure